LaneSawyerT/best-of-music/README.md

 -   ### Content

-    -  All content was written by the developer.
+    -  All coding content was written by the developer.

-    - w3schools was used as a general source of knowledge.
+    - w3schools was used as a supplementary source for tips.

     - [Dev.io](https://dev.to/kpulkit29/custom-validation-in-materialize-css-1p0e) Was used to validate the Image URL